 The person may not need to go to the emergency room.

 If they do go, the provider will measure and monitor their vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated.
+This may include giving fluids and medicines through a vein (IV).

 People usually recover after swallowing soap.